PennyLaneAI/catalyst/paper/paper.md

 ## Runtime

-The Catalyst Runtime is designed to enable Catalyst’s highly dynamic execution model.
+The Catalyst runtime is designed to enable Catalyst’s highly dynamic execution model.
 As such, it generally assumes direct communication between a quantum device and its classical controller or host, although it also supports more restrictive execution models.
 Execution of the user program proceeds on the host’s native architecture, while the runtime provides an abstract communication